 This course covers probability with applications to risk management.
 The NYU Stern course, which covers probability, is STAT-UB 14.
 A short study note on risk and insurance is provided by the actuarial societies.

 FM.
 Financial Mathematics

-The topics are covered in the NYU Stern courses STAT-UB 27 and FIN-UB 2.
+The topics are covered in the NYU Stern course STAT-GB 6027 (Math of Investment).